Why Elephants Pose A Threat To Rohingya Refugees

 It was then that Ullah discovered that the elephant had stepped on his neighbor's chest, killing him.

-Ullah's neighbor was one of 14 people, all but one of them refugees, who've been killed by elephants over the last year and a half in and around the camps.
+Ullah's neighbor was one of 14 people, all but one of them refugees, who have been killed by elephants over the past year and a half in and around the camps.
 The most recent fatality was in February.

-Asian elephants can weigh up 12,000 pounds.
+Asian elephants can weigh up to 12,000 pounds.
 The International Union for Conservation of Nature lists the species as endangered.
 In Bangladesh, there are only a few hundred left in a couple of areas in the wild.
 And one of those areas is exactly where hundreds of thousands of Rohingya are now taking shelter in sprawling refugee camps.
-Late in 2017 nearly 700,000 Rohingya fled Myanmar to escape brutal attacks by government security forces and pro-government militias.
+Late in 2017, nearly 700,000 Rohingya fled Myanmar to escape brutal attacks by government security forces and pro-government militias.

 To deal with the elephant problem, the U.N. refugee agency, UNHCR, has helped set up elephant response brigades among the refugees.